Appenninica MTB Parmigiano Reggiano Stage Race takes place over 7 consecutive days along the Apennine Mountains.

 - CASTELNOVO NE’ MONTI – RE

 The terrain is very varied and, with the exception of the trails created in the area of the Cimone Bike Park, is all natural trails, forest roads and, for some short connective sections secondary paved roads.

 Past riders have called it “real mountain biking” and you’ll have to find out for yourselves what they meant.
 A full suspension bike is best suited for this course.

 As indicated by the elevation gain, the course has steep sections both uphill and downhill but almost all of them rideable by trained athletes with good skills.

-The queen stage of over 100km is a time trial where you will need to pace your effort well.
+There will be a queen stage of about 90km and a time trial where you will need to pace your effort well.
 To know more about the stage, you will have to wait for the official communication of the route.
 However, it will be a course on par with the most famous ultra-endurance races in the world such as Cape Epic and TransAlp.

 The average altitude is between 800m and 1,400m with peaks at 1,700m.
-The first 3 stages are at higher attitude while the second part of the route sees lower altitudes and less sparse vegetation.
+The central stages are at higher attitude while the first part of the route sees lower altitudes and less sparse vegetation.

 The route is ancient and has seen the Middle Ages, welcomed pilgrims, fairies and gnomes, and the Partisan Resistance has used it during World War II.
 Fairies and gnomes could be right around the next tree.

 Basically, we planned a route that is a postcard for the European mountain ranges best suited to outdoor activities: the Apennines.
 We then added some special ingredients that you only find here: extraordinary cuisine and warmth of the people without forgetting the atmosphere of conviviality for which Emilia Romagna is known and proud.

 Appenninica Low Impact